AbdulShabazz/UnrealEngine-gTTS_demo/README.md

 Ensure pip is up to date before installing gTTS.

-`ensurepip` - Python comes with an `ensurepip` module, which can install pip from a Python environment.
+`ensurepip` - Python comes with an `ensurepip` Usage, which can install pip from a Python environment.

 ```{pip-cli}
 $ python -m ensurepip --upgrade